 Papillary renal cell carcinoma (pRCC) is one of the subtypes of renal cell carcinoma.

 This subtype may account 13-20% of all renal cell cancer.
 There is slightly increased male predilection.

 As with other types of renal cell cancer, most are asymptomatic an...

 A papillary serous carcinoma of the cervix (PSCC) is an uncommon histological type of cervical cancer.
 It is considered a sub type of adenocarcinoma of the cervix.

 Accodring to some studies, there was a bimodal age distribution, with one peak occurring before the age of 40 years ...

-Papillary serous carcinoma (PSC) of the endometrium is an uncommon histological subtype of endometrial carcinoma accounting for only 5-10% of all such tumours 2.
-It is considered type II endometrial adenocarcinoma and has a clinically aggressive form with early extension of the tumour via Fallopian tubes into the peritoneum and peritoneal seedin...
+Papillary serous carcinoma of the endometrium is an uncommon histological subtype of endometrial carcinoma accounting for only 5-10% of all such tumours 2.
+It is considered type II endometrial adenocarcinoma and has a clinically aggressive form with an early extension of the tumour via Fallopian...